Rina Abbott-JardICT & Capital Procurement Manager, UnitingCare Queensland

 Kate brings to GECA an extensive background in leadership, capacity building and education aimed at finding sustainable solutions for the future.

 She previously spent six years with the Centre for Sustainability Leadership, including two years as CEO, and two years as non-executive director.
 She is currently a Non-Executive Director of the Australian Life Cycle Assessment Society (ALCAS) and Living Future Institute Australia, as well as being an Executive Member of the Australian Sustainable Built Environment Council (ASBEC).
 She is also the founder of consulting firm Future Ready and a graduate of the Asialink Leaders Program.

-John IvilGeneral Manager Government Procurement & Property Branch, New Zealand Ministry of Business, Innovation & Employment
+John IvilGeneral Manager Government Procurement, Ministry of Business, Innovation & Employment (NZ)

 John is responsible for implementing and driving New Zealand government procurement and property functional leadership.

 The role incorporates developing and implementing New Zealand Government procurement and property policy, capability and capacity development, collaborative procurement (including all-of-government contracts), and the implementation of modern and flexible working environments for government employees.
 John has also established a commercial pool of procurement resources to assist government agencies with high risk/high value commercial initiatives.

 Prior to commencing work at the Ministry of Business, Innovation & Employment, John was employed at the Ministry of Health and in the New Zealand Defence Force.
 John served 26 years in the NZDF both in New Zealand and overseas, the majority of that time in uniform as a logistics officer.
 John has served in diverse locations such as the Sinai Peninsula, Angola and Canberra.

 John holds a Master's Degree in Management Studies from the University of NSW, majoring in Project Management.